StanleyD3/configure-ad/README.md

 </p>

 <h1>On-premises Active Directory Deployed in the Cloud (Azure)</h1>
-This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.<br />
+This tutorial walks through the complete deployment and configuration of Active Directory Domain Services using virtual machines hosted in Microsoft Azure.
+It simulates an on-prem AD setup using a cloud environment to mirror real-world enterprise infrastructure..<br />

 <h2>Environments and Technologies Used</h2>